inside.ewu.edu

 Pre-requisites: completion of all other MPA core classes or permission of the MPA director.

-This course prepares students who have completed required core courses to take the MPA Written Comprehensive Examination, successful completion of which is required to receive the MPA degree.
-Students will also complete an advanced reflection project and prepare professional materials.
+Prepares students who have completed required core courses to take the MPA Written Comprehensive Examination, successful completion of which is required to receive the MPA degree.
+Students also complete an advanced reflection project and prepare professional materials.

 PADM 603.
 INTERNSHIP IN PUBLIC ADMINISTRATION.
 2-8 Credits.